Skip to content

 Iblesoft Inc. is a full service software development, global resource placement and business consulting firm based in Doral, FL.
 Iblesoft provides state of the art business consulting services and cutting edge technology solutions to companies of all sizes, offering them improved efficiency and profitability.

 On February 19, 2026, software development and consulting firm Iblesoft Inc. appeared on the leak site of the sinobi ransomware group.
-The company, based in Doral, Florida, had internal files exfiltrated during a ransomware attack.
+The company, based in Doral, Florida, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of individuals affected remains unknown, anyone whose personal or employment records passed through Iblesoft’s systems could now have their data exposed.

 Public reporting indicates that sinobi listed Iblesoft on its dark-web leak portal, claiming to have stolen internal files.
 The posting appeared on February 19, 2026.
 Available information describes Iblesoft as a provider of software development, global resource placement, and business consulting services.
 No confirmed count of exposed records has been released, and the precise data types remain unclear beyond the general description of internal files.
 The ransomware group has not yet published samples, but the listing itself signals that exfiltration has already occurred.